Tiramisu

 Can You Freeze Tiramisu?

-We haven’t tried that, but it should work fine – just be sure to add the cocoa powder dusting after thawing in the fridge overnight for best results.
-Wrap well in plastic wrap and store inside an airtight container or freezer bag for up to 1 month.
+We haven’t tried that, but it should work fine – just be sure to add the cocoa powder dusting after thawing in the fridge overnight for the prettiest presentation.
+Wrap well in plastic wrap and store inside an airtight container for up to 1 month.

 Tiramisu